-Jeremiah Galus serves as legal counsel for Alliance Defending Freedom, where he is a key member of the Center for Christian Ministries.
+Jeremiah Galus serves as senior counsel for Alliance Defending Freedom, where he is a key member of the Center for Christian Ministries.

 Since joining ADF in 2015, Galus has focused on protecting the freedom of Christian ministries, schools, and churches to exercise their faith without government interference.
 In Simon v.
 Catholic Diocese of Kansas City–St. Joseph, he helped win a state court ruling that a diocese is free under the First Amendment to make employment decisions without court interference.
 In Foothill Church v.
 Rouillard and Skyline Wesleyan Church v.
 California Department of Managed Health Care, Galus currently represents churches suing to block the California Department of Managed Health Care from arbitrarily forcing them to pay for elective abortions in their health insurance plans.